LinsZGit/rwebhdfs-fix/README.md

 R Package for WebHDFS REST API

 ## Overview
 In this package, most code is same with original rwebhdfs package.
-But I modify the "http" adress to "https" address and change token to delagation token for user to be easier to use.
+But I modify the "http" address to "https" address and change token to delagation token for user to be easier to use.

 Additional function added: read_all() to allow users to load whole directory files into variable